mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 keepalive ping will be sent to a backend server if the connection has been idle for longer than the configured keepalive interval.

+Starting with MaxScale 2.5.21, the keepalive pings are not sent if the client has been idle for longer than the configured value of `connection_keepalive`.
+Older versions of MaxScale sent the keepalive pings regardless of the client state.

 This parameter only takes effect in top-level services.
 A top-level service is the service where the listener that the client connected to points (i.e. the value of `service` in the listener).
 If a service defines other services in its